 The antithesis of commercialized Times Square, this elegant Italian restaurant is still owned by the same family more than 100 years after it opened.
 The setting—gilded chandeliers and ornate furniture— is fittingly dramatic, as is the Piedmontese menu.
 Dishes such as diver scallops in a sweet tomato jus and rabbit, roasted and lavished with a lemony wine sauce, are best enjoyed in the back garden, an unlikely retreat in bustling Hell's Kitchen.

 So you’re going to a Broadway show, and you want to do better than the TGI Fridays across the street.
 And you can!
-At these spots on Restaurant Row, NYC offers up some of its best grub, from Creole to sushi to brasserie fare.
-(And an honorable mention goes to the surprisingly good restaurants and cafés in NYC theaters.)
-Check out our handy theater-and-dining guide that pairs a meal with one of the best Broadway shows for you, or just choose you own restaurant from this list of eateries on 46th Street between Eighth and Ninth Avenues in the theater district.
+At these spots on Restaurant Row, NYC offers up some of its best grub, from Italian to sushi to brasserie fare.
+After you sit through one of the best Broadway shows, choose from this list of eateries on 46th Street between Eighth and Ninth Avenues in the theater district.

 RECOMMENDED: Find more of the best restaurants in NYC